vvaltchev/tilck/README.md

 The legacy bootloader
 ----------------------------------------

-`Tilck` includes a 3-stage bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
+`Tilck` includes a 3-stage multiboot bootloader able to load in memory the contents of the boot-drive at a pre-defined physical address.
 In its 3rd stage (written in C), the bootloader loads from an in-memory FAT32 partition the ELF kernel of `Tilck` [it understands the ELF format] and jumps to its entry-point.
 Before the final jump to the kernel, the bootloader allows the user the choose the